MarketSquare/robotframework-browser/README.md

 1. Ensure generated code and types are up to date with `make build`
 2. Ensure tests and linting pass on CI
 3. Check that you have permissions to release on Github and PyPi
+4. Run `make version VERSION=<new_version>` to update the version information to both Python and Node components.
-4. Use `make release` to create and release artifacts and upload to PyPi
+5. Use `make release` to create and release artifacts and upload to PyPi
-5. Create Github release
+6. Create Github release

 ## Code style
 Python code style is enforced with flake8 and black.
 These are executed in a